 3. Meet them one on one

 Take this time to explore their viewpoint and preferred solutions.
 However, don't blatantly ask why they don't like your plan.
-Instead, ask open-ended questions about their opinions and ask how they feel the project is progressing.
+Instead, ask open-ended questions about their opinions and how they feel the project is progressing.

 Managing stakeholders one-on-one also prevents their negative opinions from influencing others on the project.
-When feedback crosses the line from constructive to pure negativity, it's best to isolate the situation and handle it one-on-one.
+When feedback crosses the line from constructive to pure negativity, it's best to isolate the situation and handle it privately.

 4. Determine their motivation